Dr. Dirk Jancke

 • Onat S, König P, Jancke D (2011).
 Natural scene evoked population dynamics across cat primary visual cortex captured with voltage-sensitive dye imaging.
 Cerebral Cortex 21, 2542-2554.

 • Onat S, Nortmann N, Rekauzke S, König P, Jancke D (2011).
 Independent encoding of grating motion across stationary feature maps in primary visual cortex visualized with voltage-sensitive dye imaging.
-Neuroimage 55, 1763-1770. (link to movie) Epub.
+Neuroimage 55, 1763-1770. (movie)

 • Chavane F, Sharon D, Jancke D, Marre O, Fregnac Y, Grinvald A (2011).
 Lateral spread of orientation selectivity is controlled by intracortical cooperativity.
 Front Syst Neurosc 5: 4.